Mitko0012/Seed/README.md

 # Seed

-A simple 2D graphics built in C#.
+A simple 2D graphics library built in C#.
 It utilizes WinForms for the 2D graphics.